orabu103/GameDevCourse/Assignment 6/solutions/homework/homework 6.1/README.md

 The player's life, in every game, the player has 3 stars of life</p><br>

 <h4>Video of the game for the first section of the assignment -</h4>
+<p><ul>

-<p>In this video you can see when the player gathers power, his shots change and when he kills, 2 points are added.<br>
+<li>In this video you can see when the player gathers power, his shots change and when he kills, 2 points are added.</li>
-In addition, when it collects a shield, a white circle is formed around the spacecraft and disappears after a certain time, <br>
+<li>In addition, when it collects a shield, a white circle is formed around the spacecraft and disappears after a certain time, <br>
-or after the player collides with an enemy, or when the player collides at the bottom of the screen.<br>
+or after the player collides with an enemy, or when the player collides at the bottom of the screen.</li>
-You can see that the player has three stars, and when he collides with the enemy, he drops a star.</p>
+<li>You can see that the player has three stars, and when he collides with the enemy, he drops a star.</li></p>
 <img src="./Assets/Images/game.gif" width="500px" height="300px" />